evanrich/Bluetooth-LED-Sign/README.md

 * Develop some sort of user guide/documentation
 * Finalize BOM
 * Write Fuel Guage code to allow transmission or display of remaining battery capacity
-* Prototype 96x16 board(Currently routing board traces)
+* Prototype 96x16 board(Currently waiting for boards to be made)
-* Confirm board/schematic for controller (device is 1/2 the size the first prototype was)
+* Finalize board/schematic for controller (device is 1/2 the size the first prototype was)
 * Find or develop tool to allow updating firmware on the board (USB parts are there, so new firmware updates can be sent out to users)
 * Other stuff